EA SDS Training My Bookings My Learning Portal More

 School Development

-To build capacity of middle leaders to lead school improvement, in order to develop high quality learning experiences and improve outcomes for pupils.
+The aim of this programme is to build capacity of middle leaders to lead school improvement, in order to develop high quality learning experiences and improve outcomes for pupils.

-This programme consists of 3 x ½ day face-to-face sessions facilitated by officers in the Post-primary and Special School Improvement Team.
 It supports middle leaders to make a positive difference to learners by enhancing their leadership capacity.

-Sessions provide opportunities for participants to engage in high quality professional dialogue with peers and apply what they learn to their leadership practice.
+Sessions provide opportunities for participants to engage in high quality professional dialogue with peers and to apply what they learn to their leadership practice.
 Sessions will focus on the following key questions:

 Session 1